oranenj/repmgr/docs/README.md

 ### Configuration

 `repmgr` and `repmgrd` use a common configuration file, usually called `repmgr.conf` (although any name can be used if explicitly specified).
-At the very least, `repmgr.conf` must contain connection parameters for the local database.
+At the very least, `repmgr.conf` must contain the connection parameters for the local `repmgr` database.

 The configuration file will be looked for in the following locations: